 - Our firm has a history of success, with over $150 million in compensation awards.

 - Our lawyers have more than 20 years’ experience representing injured clients.

 - Our office takes cases on a contingency fee basis.

-Why You Need a Bicycle Accident Attorney
+Do I Need To Hire a Bicycle Accident Attorney?

 Hiring a lawyer is not mandatory during a personal injury lawsuit in Texas.
 It will, however, give you a better chance of securing the compensation you require to move forward.
 Insurance companies are much more likely to offer fair settlement amounts when they realize the claimant has hired an attorney.
 Insurance companies want to avoid a legal battle, so they may increase their original settlement offers to appease the victim.
 Your San Antonio bicycle accident lawyer will handle these settlement negotiations or take your case to trial in pursuit of the compensation you require.

 Liability, the legal term for legal and financial responsibility, for a bicycle accident will go to the at-fault party under Texas’s tort-based insurance system.
 In Texas, the driver or party at fault for causing a bike accident has to pay for damages through his or her auto insurance company.
 Before you can recover compensation for your injuries or for the loss of a loved one, you must prove that someone else is legally responsible.
 Proving liability generally takes establishing four key elements:

 - The driver or defendant owed you a duty to exercise reasonable care.